Faulty tests, restrictive guidelines presented challenges for confirming coronavirus’ spread in Washington, experts say

 Officials at local hospitals say they recognize that people with mild symptoms want to get tested, but that could put a strain on clinical health resources.

-“There are many people in the community who are very worried, whether they traveled somewhere or know someone who is ill,” said Dr. Chris Baliga, section head of the infectious disease unit at Virginia Mason Fourth Avenue, which is treating a coronavirus patient.
+“There are many people in the community who are very worried, whether they traveled somewhere or know someone who is ill,” said Dr. Chris Baliga, section head of the infectious disease unit at Virginia Mason Seattle Medical Center, which is treating a coronavirus patient.
 “But we appreciate the difficulty in approving testing when there’s very limited capacity.
 We don’t want to not have the ability to test someone we really need to test because our system is so full of people who are worried but don’t really need testing.”

 But even some people in seemingly high-risk groups for coronavirus have reported troubles in getting tested.

 Gina Norton’s 72-year-old mother shared a room with two other residents at Life Care of Kirkland until one was taken to the hospital with pneumonialike symptoms last week, according to the families of both residents.
-Norton said her mom had also developed a cough and trouble breathing after arriving at Life Care.
+Norton said her mom had also developed a cough and trouble breathing while in the shared room at Life Care.
 She’s since been moved into isolation and is receiving nebulizer treatments and cough syrup, Norton said.

 Her family has begged the facility to take the woman to get tested, but was told she did not meet the criteria for testing because she did not have a fever.

 “We just want her tested,” Norton said.
 “We don’t want to wait until she’s so sick that she can’t fight the virus.
 We want to know.”